-the ideal $\mathrm{Jac}(F_{1231})$ is transformed into the ideal
+the ideal $\Jac(F_{1231})$ is transformed into the ideal

-Finally the map
+Finally, the map

-transforms the ideal $(\ref{eq-jacF1231-invert-y2})$ into the Plücker ideal (\ref{eq-pluckerideal}).
-Similarly we can show if one of the coordinates $y_5,y_6,y_7,y_{10},y_{19}$ does not vanish, then the corresponding open locus is an open subset of a trivial affine fibration over the cone $\widehat{G}(2,6)$.
+transforms the ideal $(\ref{eq-jacF1231-invert-y2})$ into the Pl\"ucker ideal (\ref{eq-pluckerideal}).
+Similarly, we can show that if one of the coordinates $y_5,y_6,y_7,y_{10},y_{19}$ does not vanish, then the corresponding open locus is an open subset of a trivial affine fibration over the cone $\widehat{G}(2,6)$.

 The proof is completed. \end{proof}